The relapse does not define your standing. Your standing was settled before the first temptation existed.

 What to Do Now

-Second: get up.
+Get up.
 Not because you're strong.
 Because He is.
 The relapse does not define the next hour.
-Get off the bathroom floor.
-Close the browser.
-Go to bed.
 Tomorrow is a new day — not because of your renewed resolve, but because His mercies are new every morning (Lamentations 3:22-23).
 Every morning.
 Including the morning after this.

-Third: refuse the shame spiral.
-Guilt says "I did something wrong."
-That is true and useful — it drives you to confession.
-But shame says "I am something wrong" — and that is a lie from the pit.
+Refuse the shame spiral.
+Shame says "I am something wrong" — and that is a lie.
 You are not your relapse.
 You are a vessel created for mercy.
 The vessel cracked.
 The Maker did not throw it away.
 He is holding it together until He finishes the repair.